 How To Make Suncatchers With Black Glue

-You can get them at the end of this post.
+You can get them all at the end of this post.

 Secure the paper and the plastic together with tape to keep them in place.

-Then, draw the outlines with black glue and let them dry overnight on a flat surface.
+And draw the outlines with black glue.
+Let them dry overnight on a flat surface.

-To make them look like real stained glass, flip them over and paint them again.
+To make them look like real stained glass, flip them over and repaint them.
 This will make the colors more intense.